supahcraig/redpanda_basics/Benchmarking.md

 ---

-or deploy an ec2 instance with my OMB image in us-west-2
+or deploy an ec2 instance with my OMB image in us-west-2.
+My fork of the repo puts it in us-east-2 (ohio).

 install git?